Richardaeld/google_translate_game/README.md

 ### Developer Testing Methods
 + Every **Developer Test** was preformed on the above listed systems at specified screen orientation.
 + Between Landscape and portrait tests, the application was not refreshed.
+This is a critical part of the test!
+Part of the test is they are **never** refreshed between tests.
+This is a test for stability.
 + After completion of **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/tablet.

 ## Developer Tests